Trade uncertainty: Explore resources and tools for your business.

 2. Taking only symbolic steps

-Many companies take steps that are simply symbolic or peripheral.
+Many companies only take symbolic steps.
 “Just changing a label or adding a green section on a website or recycling in the office is no longer sufficient to address climate change,” Baer says.
 “Real change is necessary.”

 3. Not being pragmatic